bcgov/mobile-signing-service/README.md

 *xcarchive*

 To package up an xcarchive to submit for signing you need to:
-1. Create a folder to hold the xcarchive and options.plist
+1. Create a folder to hold the xcarchive and options.plist.
 2. Copy the xcarchive from xcode into the folder from #1.
-3. Create or copy your options.plist from #1.
+3. Create or copy your options.plist from #1, you could update the content from sample below.
 4. ZIP up the folder for submission

 ![alt text][export-xcarchive]